 The construction of the Brook Cambium C13 is different from most of what's out there.
 Instead of a shell with padding and a cover, there's a carbon fibre frame covered with a thick piece of rubber.
 The unsupported nature of the rubber provides all the necessary shock absorption with more durability.

-The Cambium C13 is so durable I can't imagine it ever wearing out, even after a crash.
+The Cambium C13 is so durable we can't imagine it ever wearing out, even after a crash.

 Ergon SR Pro Carbon